alexeysur/CatAPIViewer/README.md

 # CatAPIViewer_v2
 **It's mini-project as test task for Intership program Summer-2020 in MacPow company (Kyiv, Ukraine).**

+It's second release, because the first was very terrible.<br>

 Input data:<br>
 Here is a database of cats — [docs.thecatapi.com](https://docs.thecatapi.com) where you can get any data on the breeds, photos of specific information about cats and much more.<br>
 <p>